Electives & other short-term placements

 Having the right motivation is of vital importance for an elective within this healthcare field.
 We look for compassionate, flexible, hard working team players who are willing to serve.

 I am grateful to have learnt about a completely different culture, medicine through bars, taking leadership, the running of an NGO, and faith in action.
 It has left me wanting to get involved in so many areas of healthcare and faith, but of course, it is not possible to do everything.
-Wherever I end up, I will incorporate the integral mission and pursue justice for those I meet.
+Wherever I end up, I will incorporate integral mission and pursue justice for those I meet.

 As a prisoner for the Lord, then, I urge you to